-At the hospital they retested Mason’s blood sugar levels, hooked him up to an IV for fluids, and did what felt like a huge quantity of blood work.
+At the hospital they retested Mason’s blood sugar levels, hooked him up to an IV for fluids and did what felt like a huge quantity of blood work.
 Mason’s veins were collapsing, and we had to physically hold him down while they drew vial after vial of blood from his little body as he screamed and fought.
-Mason seemed to be on a never-ending cycle between screaming, seizures-like episodes, and staring blankly.
-As pediatricians and nurses continued to assess the situation, his blood sugar levels were coming up “HI”, which we learned meant that the monitor could literally not register a number.
+Mason seemed to be on a never-ending cycle between screaming, seizure-like episodes and staring blankly.
+As pediatricians and nurses continued to assess the situation, his blood sugar levels were coming up “HI,” which we learned meant that the monitor could literally not register a number.
 They gave him two different forms of medication to sedate him for a CT scan.
 Sedation was not working.
 Nothing seemed to be working.

-As we sat through our first “Diabetes Daycare” class, we learned more about T1.
-We learned about checking blood sugar, giving insulin, and basic care.
+As we sat through our first “Diabetes Daycare” class, we learned more about type 1 diabetes (T1D).
+We learned about checking blood sugar, giving insulin and basic care.
 We sat on the couch in this makeshift classroom and cuddled with Mason who eventually fell asleep.
 And then he woke up.
 Screaming.
-As a parent you to try comfort, but sometimes you just know that more is wrong.
-Mason grew violent, pulling out handfuls of my hair, biting me, biting my husband, biting himself… Mike took over, said “Daddy will help you,” and Mason sort of curled up and whimpered as we went back to the Emergency Room.
+As a parent, you try to comfort, but sometimes you just know that more is wrong.
+Mason grew violent, pulling out handfuls of my hair, biting me, biting my husband, biting himself.
+Mike took over, saying, “Daddy will help you,” and Mason sort of curled up and whimpered on our way back to the Emergency Room.
 This time he was given an MRI, and we were told that he had swelling and fluid on the brain.

 You must learn to be friends with the sharks or you die.

 The reality of our story is that we’re lucky.
 Mason was in DKA, complete distress and dangerously close to death.
 But our little guy recovered.
 We learned how to best manage Mason.
 And we made it out of the hospital as a family still intact.